Trump administration bans WeChat, TikTok from app stores beginning Sunday

 Treasury Secretary Steven Mnuchin has been lobbying hard for a deal in which TikTok outsources data management to Oracle while allowing TikTok’s Chinese parent company, ByteDance, to retain some ownership, according to people familiar with the talks who were not authorized to discuss the matter publicly.

-But the plan has faced opposition among some officials and lawmakers, who believe it doesn’t fully address national security concerns.
+But the plan has faced opposition among some officials and lawmakers who believe it does not fully address national security concerns.
 It also falls far short of what the president originally signaled he wanted.

-With the Commerce order, “the value of TikTok is going to diminish every day,” said Richard Sofield, former director of the Justice Department’s foreign investment review section and now a partner at Wiley Rein.
+With the Commerce Department order, “the value of TikTok is going to diminish every day,” said Richard Sofield, former director of the Justice Department’s foreign-investment review section and now a partner at Wiley Rein.

 “It is now a distressed asset,” he said.
 “ByteDance is trying to prevent it from being a total fire sale where they’d only get pennies on the dollar.”

-The American Civil Liberties Union denounced the Commerce Department action as a violation of the apps’ users’ First Amendment rights “by restricting their ability to communicate and conduct important transactions on the two social media platforms.”
+The American Civil Liberties Union denounced the Commerce Department action as a violation of app users’ First Amendment rights “by restricting their ability to communicate and conduct important transactions on the two social media platforms.”

 “The order also harms the privacy and security of millions of existing TikTok and WeChat users in the United States by blocking software updates, which can fix vulnerabilities and make the apps more secure,” Hina Shamsi, director of the ACLU’s National Security Project, said in a statement.
 “In implementing President Trump’s abuse of emergency powers, Secretary Ross is undermining our rights and our security.
 To truly address privacy concerns raised by social media platforms, Congress should enact comprehensive surveillance reform and strong consumer data privacy legislation.”

-Current and former administration officials said they could recall no precedent for the U.S. banning apps on this scale.
-China has long prohibited its citizens from using most Western social-media apps, including Facebook, YouTube, Google and Twitter.
+Current and former administration officials said they could recall no precedent for the United States banning apps on this scale.
+China has long prohibited its citizens from using most Western social media apps, including Facebook, YouTube, Google and Twitter.

 WeChat has been described as the Swiss army knife of apps, allowing users to pay bills, order food, book travel, read news and shop online.
-It’s also a big conduit for Chinese speakers in the United States to communicate with relatives and friends in China.
+It is also a big conduit for Chinese speakers in the United States to communicate with relatives and friends in China.

 Chinese authorities have used WeChat to monitor political dissidents and other critics, some of whom have been detained by police or sentenced to prison for their posts on the platform.

-The WeChat order said the app allows “the Chinese Communist Party a mechanism for keeping tabs on Chinese citizens who may be enjoying the benefits of a free society for the first time in their lives.”
+The WeChat order said the app gives “the Chinese Communist Party a mechanism for keeping tabs on Chinese citizens who may be enjoying the benefits of a free society for the first time in their lives.”

 “WeChat, like TikTok, also reportedly censors content that the Chinese Communist Party deems politically sensitive and may also be used for disinformation campaigns that benefit the Chinese Communist Party,” the order said.

-WeChat is one of Tencent’s best known products, but the tech giant is also the world’s largest online gaming company, a provider of cloud-computing services, and a big distributor of movies and music.
+WeChat is one of Tencent’s best-known products, but the tech giant is also the world’s largest online gaming company, a provider of cloud computing services and a big distributor of movies and music.

 Tencent has an array of business dealings with Western companies, including through licensing entertainment content, and is one of China’s biggest companies, with a market value of $640 billion on the Hong Kong Stock Exchange.